Balunywa/Ubuntu-v12-Azure-VM-Prep/README.md

 # Define the mount point
 MOUNT_POINT="/mnt/azure_sms_root"

+# Check if /dev/sda1 is already correctly mounted at the mount point
+if findmnt -rn -S /dev/sda1 -T "$MOUNT_POINT"; then
+    log_message "/dev/sda1 is already correctly mounted on $MOUNT_POINT."
+    exit 0
+fi

-# Create the mount point if it doesn't exist
+# If the mount point directory does not exist, create it
 if [ ! -d "$MOUNT_POINT" ]; then
     log_message "Creating mount point at $MOUNT_POINT."
     mkdir -p "$MOUNT_POINT"